afqueiruga/afqueiruga.github.io/about.md

 Broadly, my research interests encompass meshless methods, Finite Element methods, microstructure-based models, discrete element models and electrodynamics.

-In my tool-sharpening efforts, I design meta-programming packages for scientific computing to use in my everyday work for techniques such as automatic differentiation and basis function generation.
-I am in the process of developing a domain-specific language and associated runtime package for use in general numerical codes.
+In my tool-sharpening efforts, I design meta-programming packages for scientific computing to use in my everyday work for techniques such as automatic differentiation and basis function generation. [cornflakes](https://bitbucket.org/afqueiruga/cornflakes) and [popcorn](https://bitbucket.org/afqueiruga/popcorn) are the current incarnation of this work.

 You can find different things I work on around the internet:
 [researchgate](https://www.researchgate.net/profile/Alejandro_Queiruga)